In Cleveland, we’ve got world-class experiences without the world-class ego. And for that, you’re welcome.

 Late Night: Late-night munchies are the best kind of munchies, especially after a long night of consuming and commiserating with friends.
 There are tons of Cleveland joints with kitchens open till last call.
 Let's talk hot dogs, BYO tacos, pierogi and, of course, pizza by the slice here.

 Brunch: To conquer your inevitable hangover, look no further than the Beachland Ballroom's popular Sunday brunch.
 Their boozy, pitcher-heavy menu provides an array of hair-of-the-dog options (we recommend the spicy bloody marys) and comfort fare such as chicken and waffles or scratch-made biscuits and gravy.
-Each Sunday also has a different DJ spinning records, ensuring each brunch outing is unique.
+Each Sunday also has a different DJ spinning records, ensuring every brunch outing is unique.

-Post-Brunch: Clear your head even more by taking a stroll over to the (mostly) all-vinyl mecca Blue Arrow Records.
+Post-Brunch: Clear your head even more by taking a stroll over to the (mostly) vinyl mecca Blue Arrow Records.
 Located mere blocks from the Beachland, the store offers a frequently updated used bin with no shortage of must-buy records.
 Or, go ahead and complete your totally music-fueled weekend with a couple of stops at a few Cleveland-area record stores here.

 Want the who, what, where, when and why on all things Brite Winter?
 Get ‘em here.